-The treatment of wet AMD has changed rapidly over the past few years, and new research and treatments continue to be developed and tested.
+developed and tested.
 These mainly work by stopping the growth of new blood vessels and decreasing the leakage of these abnormal blood vessels.

-- Anti-vascular endothelial growth factor (anti-VEGF) drugs: The current standard treatment, these drugs block the development of new blood vessels and limit the leakage from the abnormal blood vessels in the eye.
-They are delivered through an injection into the eye, administered by an ophthalmologist, usually a retinal specialist.
-While some pressure will be felt during the injection, the eye is first numbed to minimize any discomfort.
-Several injections over time are needed in this treatment (frequency of injections varied based on the drug selected and the eye doctor's judgment). - Photodynamic therapy (PDT): Only used occasionally, PDT uses a laser beam with a light-sensitive dye to destroy unhealthy new blood vessels in or under the retina.
-Multiple treatments may be needed, as directed by the eye doctor. - Laser photocoagulation: Only used occasionally, photocoagulation uses a stronger laser to destroy the new blood vessels.
+- .
+Anti-vascular endothelial growth factor (anti-VEGF) drugs and bispecific monoclonal antibody drugs: The current standard treatment for wet AMD, these drugs block the development of new blood vessels and limit the leakage from the abnormal blood vessels in the eye.
+They are delivered through an injection or device implanted into the eye, administered by an ophthalmologist, usually a retinal specialist.
+While some pressure will be felt during the injection, the eve is first numbed to minimize any discomfort.
+Several injections over time are needed in this treatment (frequency of injections varied based on the drug selected and the eye doctor's judgment). - .
+Photodynamic therapy (PDT): Only used occasionally for wet AMD, PDT uses a laser beam with a lightsensitive dye to destroy unhealthy new blood vessels in or under the retina.
+Multiple treatments may be needed, as directed by the eye doctor. - Laser photocoagulation: Only used occasionally for wet AMD, photocoagulation uses a stronger laser to destroy the new blood vessels.
 The treatment itself leaves permanent blind spots in a person's vision.
-It helps to slow or stop the growth of new blood vessels that could damage vision even more and to preserve the vision that remains. - Healthy Lifestyle: Healthy habits can lead to healthy eyes quit smoking, eat healthy foods, and stay active.
+It helps to slow or stop the growth of new blood vessels that could damage vision even more and to preserve the vision that remains.

+.
+Healthy Lifestyle: Healthy habits can lead to healthy eyes - quit smoking, eat healthy foods, and stay active.
 Talk to a doctor before starting an exercise program.